kyma-project/kyma/docs/04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md

 ## Check whether your workloads have automatic Istio sidecar injection enabled

 You can easily check whether your workloads have automatic Istio sidecar injection enabled by running [this script](../assets/sidecar-analysis.sh).
 You can either pass a namespace parameter to the script or run with no parameter.

 If no parameter is passed execution output will contain pods in all namespaces that don't have automatic Istio sidecar injection enabled, whereas passing the parameter will result in analysis of only the given namespace.

+The script outputs the information in `{namespace}/{pod}` if run for all namespaces and in `{pod}` form for specific namespace

-* Run the script
+* Running the script

 ```bash
 ./sidecar-analysis.sh {namespace}